ppy/osu-wiki/wiki/List_of_Guides/Live_streaming_osu!/en.md

 ![XSplit final capture](img/Xsplit_final_capture.png "Xsplit final capture")

-Afterwards, you will have to connect your XSplit account with your Twitch.tv account.
+Afterwards, you will have to connect your XSplit account with your twitch.tv account.
 Click on `Broadcast` then `Edit Channels...``

 On the window that appears click on `Add` then click on `Justin/Twitch.tv`.
 Now you should see this:

 ![XSplit channel options](img/Xsplit_channel_edit.png "XSplit channel options")

 Input your username and password(you may use your stream key instead of your password if you know it, but it is not necessary).
-This is where things become complicated, here is an explanation for each part in detail:

 -   **Preset** - Always use XSplit Default.
 -   **Quality** - The higher this number, the less compressed the frames are.
 More importantly, the higher this number, the better the quality of your stream but may also cause lag on the your viewer's end if your **bandwidth cannot support it** and puts more stress on your PC.
 -   **VBV Max Bitrate (kbps)** - This set the maximum amount of bandwidth you want to allocate to your video portion of your stream.
-Use testing websites like https://www.speedtest.net to check how high is your **upload speed** and know how much you can allocate.
-Remember that you must split bandwidth on both video and audio encoding.
-The higher this value, the more bandwidth you will use for your video frames, so your viewers will get faster and higher quality frames and may lag on people with **download speed** lower than the amount you set here.
+The higher this value, the more bandwidth you will use for your video frames, so your viewers will get faster and higher quality frames.
     -   A fair warning, if you set this higher than your own **upload speed**, every viewer in your stream will experience lag.
--   **VBV Buffer (kbit)** - This should not be necessary, but this is the max amount of kbits stored in the buffer for viewers should you lag for some reason while streaming.
+-   **VBV Buffer (kbit)** - This is the max amount of kbits stored in the buffer for viewers should you lag for some reason while streaming.
--   **Audio Encoding Format** - It is better to set it to "Stereo".
-The default is Mono.
+-   **Audio Encoding Format** - It is better to set it to `Stereo`.
+The default is `Mono`.
 -   **Bitrate** - This number in bytes adds to your bandwidth used along with the video max bitrate.
-This also comes from your **upload speed** and from the viewers' respective **download speed**.

 If you have trouble figuring out the best video and audio bitrates, click on `Test Bandwidth.`

-Once you are done with the settings, go ahead and go back to the main window, since there is a few other options there that you will need to use, just remember that you can only change these settings while you are **offline** so if you need to change them, you will need to turn off the broadcast momentarily.
+Once you are done with the settings, go ahead and go back to the main window, since there is a few other options there that you will need to use, just remember that you can only change these settings while you are **offline**.
+If you need to change them, you will need to turn off the broadcast momentarily.

 #### Extra notes

 On the main window, click on `View`.
 Here you can set different options, these options only affect what the viewers see, not what you see.

--   **Resolution** - Also referred to as the recording resolution.
-This is the size of the frames that will be sent to twitch.tv.
+-   **Resolution** - This is the size of the frames that will be sent to twitch.tv.
 The higher the resolution, the more stress on your PC but better quality for your viewers.
-If your resolution is not listed, click on `Edit Resolutions`.
-It will show you a list of commonly-used resolutions you can use, or you can click on `Add` to add your own resolution by inputting the width and height manually.
-For twitch.tv to use the whole screen, the "Resolution" you set must be a widescreen (16:9).
-Any other combination will result in twitch.tv using only the middle.
+For twitch.tv to use the whole screen, the `Resolution` you set must be a widescreen (16:9).
 -   **Frame Rate** - The rate that you upload frames to the server.
 Again, the higher this value, the more stress on your PC and the smoother the stream for your viewers.
--   **Transition** - If you use multiple scenes, transition is the type of transition when you switch scenes.
+-   **Transition** - If you use multiple scenes, transition is what to use when you switch scenes.
 -   **Projector** - Choose which screen to project on.
 -   **Scale Viewpoint** - This adjusts the size of the preview on XSplit for your stream.